JonathanReeve/theme-customeka/README.md

 #Installation

-To install this theme, download the .zip file of this repository and unzip it to your omeka/themes/ directory.
-Then, in the Exhibits administration view, select the Elementaire theme for your exhibit.
+To install this theme, first make sure you delete any old versions of Elementaire from your Omeka install.
+Then, download the .zip file of this repository and unzip it to your themes/ directory in your Omeka install.
+Then, in the exhibits administration view, select the Elementaire theme for your exhibit.